neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 ![Strava map showing a 92.8mi ride between each end of the Verrazzano bridge](https://user-images.githubusercontent.com/465045/125375455-0e821c80-e357-11eb-9589-2d0cfd80f3c7.png)

-I was leading a group of leg-bikes, and alternated between boost levels 1, 2, and 0 (just riding it as a regular road-bike with some extra weight, which was also totally fine, and I was generally still slowing down to wait for folks).
+I was leading a group of leg-bikes, and alternated between boost levels 1, 2, and 0 (just riding it as a regular road-bike with some extra weight, which was also totally fine; I was generally still slowing down to wait for folks).

 ## Other Notable E-bikes <a id="other-ebikes"></a>
+Some other models I've looked at or helped people buy:

-### Specialized Turbo Vado SL EQ ("Vado") <a id="vado"></a>
+### [Specialized Turbo Vado SL ("Vado")][Vado SL] <a id="vado"></a>
-This is the "hybrid" (straight handlebars, but fast like a roadbike) version of [my "Creo" electric roadbike](#creo-review).
+This is the "hybrid" (straight handlebars, but fast like a roadbike) version of [my "Creo" electric roadbike](#creo) (part of [the Specialized "Turbo" ebike line discussed above](#specialized-turbo)).
 It has the same motor/battery system that I love from the Creo, and is also just an incredible machine.
-It is essentially all the speed/range/quality of the Creo, but you can put a rack and panniers on it, a bit fatter tires if you want it to really be rugged, etc.
+It has essentially all the speed/range/quality of the Creo, but you can put a rack and panniers on it and haul stuff / use it around a city a bit more easily.

-My sister-in-law has a [Vado 4.0 SL EQ], and my mother-in-law has [a "step-through" version][[Vado 4.0 SL EQ Step-through].
-I've been thinking about getting a [Vado 5.0 SL EQ] (newer model, has a couple nice features over the 4.0 (like the "FutureShock" handlebar suspension).
+My sister-in-law has a [Vado 4.0 SL EQ], and my mother-in-law has [a "step-through" version][Vado 4.0 SL EQ Step-through].
+I've been thinking about getting a [Vado 5.0 SL EQ] (newer model, has a couple nice features over the 4.0 (like [the "Future Shock" handlebar suspension][Specialized Future Shock]).

 ### [RadWagon] <a id="radwagon"></a>
-This is a true cargo e-bike (moreso than [my Vektron Q9](#q9-review), which has less capacity and power) for just $1900.
+This is a true cargo e-bike (as opposed to [my Vektron Q9](#q9), which has less capacity and power, as a foldability tradeoff) for just $1900.
 [RadPower is aggressively targeting a mainstream price point][radpower-150mm], seemingly mimicking Tern designs but with less premium components and a more mass-market focus.

 This is a leading contender for my 5th e-bike, since I still have occasional cargo/hauling needs beyond what I can accomplish with my Q9, and it is so aggressively priced.